Why is the strength of an elastomeric polymer network so low?: Discussions

 We further plot the minimum among all $\xi$ as a function of stretch (red curve) (Fig.~\ref{fig:reg_dist_b}).
 Observe that this curve nearly coincides with the diagonal of the figure, indicating that the minimum or the shortest $\xi$ coincides with the stretch (when $\lambda > 3$).
 Also plotted is the minimum $\xi$ among the broken shortest paths as a function of stretch (blue dots).
-Observe that these dots coincide with the red curve for most of the stretches, indicating that bonds almost always break on the minimum shortest path.
-This finding confirms what we have noted before: when the network is stretched, the length of the simulation cell increases, and approaches the length of the minimum shortest path, straightening it, and breaking a bond on the path.
-Furthermore, even out of the shortest paths, only a small fraction of the shortest paths are very close to being straight, and thus only a small fraction of these shortest paths carry a relatively high load.
-This is because these paths exhibit an inverse Langevin force response and thus, shortest paths with a straightness (defined as end-to-end distance over contour length) greater than $0.97$ qualify as high load-carrying paths.
-This consolidates our reasoning behind the rupture of a polymer at a stress that is orders of magnitude below the strength of the covalent bonds.
+Observe that these dots lie close to the red curve for most of the stretches, indicating that bonds almost always break on the minimum shortest path or on one of the left-tail shortest paths.
+This finding confirms what we have noted before: when the network is stretched, the length of the simulation cell increases, and approaches the length of the minimum shortest path, straightening it, and breaking a bond on a left-tail shortest path (see Supplementary Fig.~\ref{fig:placeholder_sp_tail_dist}).
+Furthermore, out of all the shortest paths, only a small fraction of them are very close to being straight, and thus only a small fraction of these shortest paths carry a relatively high load.
+This is because these paths exhibit an inverse Langevin~\citep{kuhn1942beziehungen,zhang2000single} force response, which states that as a path becomes nearly straight, the effective force increases rapidly (see Supplementary Fig.~\ref{fig:placeholder_straight}).
+As a result, only those shortest paths whose straightness (end-to-end distance over contour length) exceeds about $0.97$ experience this rapid force increase and are considered high load-carrying (see Supplementary Fig.~\ref{fig:placeholder_straight_thresh}).
+A highly simplified model, in which every shortest path in the SP length distribution is assumed to carry a force given by the inverse Langevin function, is sufficient to qualitatively capture the appearance of a maximum stress as a function of applied stretch and a strength within a factor of 2 of the CGMD predictions (see Supplementary Figs.~\ref{supp_fig:force_dist} and \ref{fig:placeholder_stress}).
+This further supports our reasoning behind the rupture of a polymer at a stress that is orders of magnitude below the strength of the covalent bonds.
+Sequential failure leading to macroscopic rupture after only a small fraction of elements break has also been reported in fibrous biomaterial networks such as fibrin clots, analyzed through multiscale damage mechanics \citep{kliuchnikov2025strength}.